18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 directly reflects the qualifications listed below.
 We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/)

+### Specialized Experience
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1}} in the Federal service.
+Specialized experience is:

+1. Experience leading a team to deliver digital products or services.
+This experience must include **ALL** of the following:
+- Managing client, partner, or account relationships
+- Using agile methodologies
+- Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.9%+)

+2. Experience providing technical leadership on projects or initiatives to deliver digital products or services.
+This experience must include **ONE** of the following:
+- Conducting technology evaluations
+- Making architectural decisions
+- Developing product roadmaps

+3. Experience deploying, operating, maintaining, or running cloud platforms.
+This experience must include **ALL** of the following:
+- Using a Platform-as-a-Service (PaaS)
+- Using continuous integration or continuous deployment tools
+- Using infrastructure automation tooling
+- Using infrastructure monitoring tooling

 {% else %}